New generation air traps and avoiding cavitation.

 For this reason I strongly recommend choosing and air trap that offers 30 seconds of full thrust fuel flow buffer capacity.

 Baldders are not legal in the US over rupture concerns, back when people were using blood/ plasma bags for their tanks.
-However our latest generation multilayer safety bladders are extremely strong and fuel resistant.
-We make a lot of these for professional / industrial UAV operations and have an impressive reliability and dependability record.
+However our latest generation of professional bladders are extremely strong and fuel resistant.
+We make a lot of these for military / industrial UAVs and have an impressive reliability and dependability record.

 What happens with high fuel flow is that the pump is required to deliver a lot of pressure to the engine through the 4 mm/ 2.4 mm PU tubing.
 This means that the suction upstream the pump, ie vacuum levels generated, can be very high.
 This may lead to a phenomenon that is not very well known to the modelers: fuel cavitation.